 You can look up nutritional information for many of your favorite restaurants online to help plan what to order before your stomach starts growling.
 When you walk into the restaurant, don’t get hooked on the delicious-sounding adjectives that advertise the less healthy options.
 Stick to your original, thoughtful choices when you get to the counter.
 Better yet, order from the drive-thru window so you can avoid the temptations and mouth-watering smells inside.

 “The bottom line is that fast food doesn’t have to sabotage your diet,” says Dr. Alexander.
-“While it would be great if we all had time to cook homemade meals with fresh ingredients every day, this not pragmatic for most families.
+“While it would be great if we all had time to cook homemade meals with fresh ingredients every day, this is not pragmatic for most families.
 When grabbing fast foods, look for whole grain products, fruits, vegetables, lean proteins, soy and dairy.”